-Become a holiday-friendly workplace in 2016
+Become a holiday-friendly workplace

 We all know that taking a break to recharge is important for our work/life balance, but the reality is that Australians aren’t taking enough annual leave.